Initial Child Protection Conferences

 Related guidance

-- To set the date for the Child Protection Review Conference;
+- Child Protection Review Conferences

 Conferences should routinely seek to establish / confirm the nationality and immigration status of children and families.
 This will ensure that, where required, families can be signposted for immigration advice and support.
 Furthermore, if as EU / EEA nationals they have been granted pre-settled status under the EU Settlement Scheme - it will ensure practitioners can also support them to apply for settled status at the point at which they accrue 5 years' continuous residence in the UK (see Switch from pre settled status to settled status (GOV.UK)).